agentlang-ai/agentlang/README.md

     ticketTriager --> "NotEnoughInfo" ticketPending
 }

-glossary TicketFlow [
+agent TicketFlow {
+    llm "gpt4o",
+    role "You are a network ticket management application.
+Your job is to triage any ticket passed to you and update the ticket with appropriate assigned_to, status and triaging comments.", glossary [
 		{"name": "incident", "meaning": "a problem report", "synonyms": "ticket"}, {"name": "task", "meaning": "a record that captures some work that needs to be done", "synonyms": "ticket"}, {"name": "DNS", "meaning": "Domain Name Service - is used to translate human-readable domain names to IP addresses", "synonyms": "DNS name, CNAME, DNS HOST record"}
 		{"name": "WLAN", "meaning": "Wireless LAN - wireless network to connect devices to each other and the internet", "synonyms": "Office network"}
 ]

-agent TicketFlow {
-    llm "gpt4o",
-    role "You are a network ticket management application.
-Your job is to triage any ticket passed to you and update the ticket with appropriate assigned_to, status and triaging comments.", }
+}

 decision ticketTriager {